oliverjam/jaredhill-v2/src/blog/mind-your-language.md

 ## Stupid users and their dumb opinions

-I can forgive NNGroup for a clickbait-y title — after all, we all do it.
+I can forgive NN Group for a clickbaity title — after all, we all do it.
 My most successful article ever [makes indirect reference to my own diarrhoea](https://medium.com/@jamchiller/one-week-on-huel-one-small-step-for-man-one-giant-leap-for-my-bowels-a9026a48d94d) — I’m no angel.

 However, the idea that a user ‘does not know what they want’, is in my opinion not just condescending and dismissive, but just plain wrong.
 Sure, in many cases this *is* true, and the idea at the core of it is right: that, where possible, we should watch watch a person does, and take what what they say with a pinch of salt.
 The statement itself, however, is indicative of a larger problem in design.